Contrast-Security-OSS/docs/content/troubleshooting/auth/DebuggingLDAP.md

 -->

 ## Who Should Read this Article
-Enterprise On Premise customers configuring an LDAP service or Microsoft Active Directory running into setup and configuration issues should read this article and apply the logging configuration provided in the section below.
+Enterprise On Premises customers configuring an LDAP service or Microsoft Active Directory running into setup and configuration issues should read this article and apply the logging configuration provided in the section below.
 Configuration of a directory service can be challenging for TeamServer administrators.
 As noted in the [configuration guide](admin_tsconfig.html#ts), there are many pieces of information needed for basic connectivity, as well as dependencies for configuration.
 Many customers find this administrative task to be the hardest part of the setup of TeamServer and therefore, we provide a quick and simple way to assist with the debugging process.

 ## How to Debug a Directory Service Setup
 If you haven't read our article about [logging in TeamServer](admin_tsconfig.html#log), please review the article.
 Prior knowledge of changing the log configuration and levels is assumed for this effort.